Framer Speed Optimization: The Ultimate Guide (2026)

 With mobile pages loading 70.9% slower than desktop on average, a mobile-first design is key for fast load times.

-5. Minimising External Scripts & Integrations
+5. Minimizing External Scripts & Integrations

 Framer allows custom scripts and third-party integrations, but each additional script can slow your site down.
-By carefully selecting which scripts to use and optimising their placement, you can maintain site performance without sacrificing functionality.
+By carefully selecting which scripts to use and optimizing their placement, you can maintain site performance without sacrificing functionality.

 5.1 Using Only Essential Add-Ons